chibataiki/IoT_emulating/README.md

 # IoT_emulating
-Some iot emulating samples with qiling.
+Some iot emulating examples with qiling.